WebAssembly/spec/proposals/gc/MVP.md

      - iff `t <: t' <: anyref`
   - traps if the operand is not of type `t` at runtime

+Question: Have explicit runtime type representations as cast operands?

 #### Local Bindings